tml-tuebingen/linear-gae/README.md

 - existing files contain experiments from paper

-## Results
-- outputs of all experiments I ran are in the results folder saved as .txt files and .csv files

 ## Figures
 - all figures from the paper can be automatically created via the figures.py
 - it will create .tex output but you can adapt the ending to generate .pdf or .png files